UrbanGS: Semantic-Guided Gaussian Splatting for Urban Scene Reconstruction: Experiments

-We present qualitative comparisons in Fig.~\ref{fig:comparison}.
-For dynamic objects like vehicles and pedestrians, our method shows significant improvements over PVG~\cite{chen2023periodic} and DeformGS~\cite{yang2024deformable}, with notably reduced motion blur and sharper object boundaries.
-This is particularly evident in regions with fast-moving objects, where previous methods tend to produce blurry reconstructions.
+We present qualitative comparisons in Fig.~\ref{first}.
+For dynamic objects like vehicles and pedestrians, our method shows significant improvements over PVG~\cite{chen2023periodic} and DeformGS~\cite{yang2024deformable}, with notably reduced motion blur.
 Meanwhile, our approach also demonstrates better reconstruction quality for static scene elements such as roads, preserving more detailed textures and geometric structures.
 These visual improvements align well with our quantitative results, where we achieve consistently higher scores across both dynamic and static regions.
 The qualitative results in Fig.~\ref{fig:comparison} further support these findings.
 In consecutive frame reconstruction, DeformGS~\cite{yang2024deformable} fails to handle dynamic objects, producing severe artifacts.
 While PVG~\cite{chen2023periodic} captures the overall shape of moving vehicles, it suffers from noticeable blurring artifacts, particularly in the lower parts of the vehicles.
 In contrast, our method achieves clearer and more consistent reconstruction across all dynamic objects.

-\textbf{Results on PandaSet~\cite{xiao2021pandaset}.} To further validate the generalization capability of our method, we conduct additional experiments on the PandaSet~\cite{xiao2021pandaset} dataset.
-As shown in Table~\ref{tab:comparison_pandaset}, our approach demonstrates consistently superior performance across both image reconstruction and novel view synthesis tasks.
-For image reconstruction, our method achieves 27.74 PSNR and 0.850 SSIM, outperforming PVG~\cite{chen2023periodic} by 0.59 PSNR and 0.014 SSIM.
-The performance advantage is even more pronounced when compared to vanilla 3D Gaussian Splatting (3DGS~\cite{kerbl20233d}), showing improvements of 4.07 PSNR and 0.107 SSIM.
-This significant gap highlights the effectiveness of our dynamic-focused scene decomposition strategy.

-In the more challenging novel view synthesis task, our method maintains its lead with 26.56 PSNR and 0.814 SSIM, surpassing PVG~\cite{chen2023periodic} by 0.64 PSNR and 0.016 SSIM.
-Notably, while all methods experience some performance degradation in novel view synthesis compared to image reconstruction, our method shows the smallest drop (1.18 PSNR vs 1.23 PSNR for PVG~\cite{chen2023periodic}), indicating better scene understanding and geometry modeling.
-The consistent performance improvements across different datasets and evaluation metrics demonstrate the robustness and generalizability of our approach across varied urban scenes and capture conditions.